 During the 1950’s and 60’s the congregation was heavily involved in the development of the ministries of Camp Friedenswald, Greencroft Retirement Communities and Oaklawn, a mental health facility.
 The first chair of the board of directors of Greencroft and Oaklawn were from Eighth Street.
 In the 1970’s the congregation joined other congregations in organizing LaCasa of Goshen to provide housing and other human services for the benefit of Goshen’s low- to moderate-income households.
 The congregation continues to support these ministries with congregational members on the board of directors, as employees, volunteers and through financial support.

-In 1973 Eighth Street Preschool was started with purpose of offering a quality preschool program for three and four year olds.
-The preschool continues serving approximately 70 students, 10% with disabilities sent by The Elkhart County Special Education Cooperative.
-20% of students receive scholarships provided by the congregation.
+In 1973 Eighth Street Preschool was started with the purpose of offering a quality preschool program for three and four year olds.
+The preschool continues serving approximately 70 students, Ten per cent with disabilities sent by The Elkhart County Special Education Cooperative.
+Twenty per cent of students receive scholarships provided by the congregation.

-Current Eighth Street ministries include being a participating congregation in the Goshen Interfaith Hospitality Network, the Harvest of Hope food pantry and annually sending volunteers to Meridian MS and Jubilee Mennonite Church.
+Current Eighth Street ministries include being a participating congregation in the Goshen Interfaith Hospitality Network, and annually sending volunteers to Meridian MS and Jubilee Mennonite Church.
 Eighth Street has supported Christian Peacemaker Teams (CPT) through financial support and the sending of a delegate to Iraq in 2004.